WebAssembly/tool-conventions/Linking.md

 WebAssembly Object File Linking
 ===============================

-This document describes the early plans for how linking of WebAssembly modules might work in the clang/LLVM WebAssembly backend and other tools.
+This document describes the early plans for how static linking of WebAssembly might work in the clang/LLVM WebAssembly backend and other tools.
 As mentioned in [README](README.md), it is not the only possible way to link WebAssembly modules.
 Note: the ABI described in the document is a work in progress and **should not be considered stable**.

-Each compilation unit is compiled as a single WebAssembly module.
-Each module contains a single code section and a single data section.
-The goal of the linker is to take two or more modules and merge them into single module.
+Each compilation unit is compiled as a "relocatable" WebAssembly module.
+These modules are not expected to be directly executable and have have certain constraints on them, but are otherwise well-formed WebAssembly modules.
+In order to distinguish relocatable modules the linker can check for the presence of the ["linking"](#linking-metadata-section) custom section which must exist in all relocatable modules.

+The goal of the linker is to take one or more modules and merge them into single executable module.
 In order to achieve this the following tasks need to be performed:

 - Merging of function sections (re-numbering functions)
 - Merging of globals sections (re-numbering globals)